mwpastore/sinja/README.md

 ### Conflicts

-If your database driver raises exceptions on constraint violations, you should specify which exception class(es) should be handled and return HTTP status code 409.
+If your database driver raises exceptions on constraint violations, you should specify which exception class(es) should be handled and return HTTP status 409.

 For example, using [Sequel][13]: